VonBoss/NMR_core/rdkit/README.md

 ### SDF files
 * Input .sdf files can be made in ChemDraw by saving as MDL SDfile V3000 (*.sdf).
-* All chemical structures in the inputed SDF files will be analyzed.
+* All chemical structures in the inputted SDF files will be analyzed.

 ### CSV files (SMILES)
 * Input .csv files must contain a column containing SMILES strings.
     * The column containing the SMILES string must have a title containing the word "SMILES" (e.g. \*SMILES\*)

 * Generating SMILES:
-    * SMILES can be optained using PubChem, Wikipedia, Chemdraw, ect.
+    * SMILES can be obtained using PubChem, Wikipedia, Chemdraw, ect.
     * SMILES can be generated from ligands in the PDB by using the [Create Custom Report option](https://www.rcsb.org/news/5f6529e207302466657ec0e9) and exported in a .csv.

 ## Arguments